-Learning and Teaching approach

-Approach How does this approach support students in achieving learning outcomes?
-Team based discussion Sessions involving sharing and interactions with industry engineers, visit to plant sites, and presentation of findings.
-Students are to demonstrate the knowledge acquired by written reports and oral presentations.
+Learning and Teaching approach Approach How does this approach support students in achieving the Approach learning outcomes?
+Sessions involving sharing and interactions with industry engineers, Team based visit to plant sites, and presentation of findings.
+Students are to discussion demonstrate the knowledge acquired by written reports and oral presentations.